Being a discussion of our Culture and Institutions

 - Roles - Provide energy and enthusiasm.
 Learn.

-- Prowess - A threat to any opponent regardless of rank.
+- Prowess - A threat to any opponent regardless of rank, generally beating most other free scholars and many white scarves.
 Has multiple approaches to choose from for a fight and generally selects an appropriate one.
 Competent teacher.

 - Service - Warranted marshal plus other service to the SCA as an officer, autocrat, teacher, etc.